Achieve 100% E-invoicing Compliance

 RM

-The amount or value of the consideration in money or money’s worth for the disposal of the asset.
+Disposal price / value of consideration in money or money’s worth

 Less: Allowable expenses

-Compensation for any kind of damage to the asset or depreciation of the asset
+– Compensation for damage / depreciation of the asset

 Chargeable Gain